MuhammadAsadJaved/Important-shells/README.md

 The resulting edited xmls will be saved in the given folder

-## Count and delete xml annotations that do not have objects.
+## Count and delete PASCAL VOC .xml annotations that do not have objects.

 Sometimes the xml annotations do not have any objects and it create problems during taining AI model.
 So by running this shell you can see/delete xmls that do not have any objects.